Hello and welcome to my website!

 - I went to Art College in South Africa (Bloemfontein).
 So yes, I am a fine artist….

 - I spend as many Canadian winter months as I can in South Africa

-- I’ve been told my directness can be penetrating.
-To honor our time, I go deep—fast.
+- I’ve been told my directness can be intense.
+To honor our time, I go deep—fast

-- I am deeply spiritual, loyal, loving and incredibly consistent
+- I am deeply spiritual, up-lifting, collaborative and supportive

 - I’m naturally soft spoken, but my “dog training voice” is really loud

 - My love for dogs led me to foster for the Humane Society and to become an approved Rhodesian Ridgeback Rescuer… Riggs below, rescued in 2015, is named after the Lethal Weapon character… “Cuz he’s just a lil’ bit crazy.”

 - Oh – and I bring this up in case it happens when we’re meeting… I’m also a really loud sneezer!

 - Les Brown treated my team and I to dinner when we were in Miami Beach in 2008 for our MIBOSO 2.0 Planning Retreat… and we all ended up dancing late into the night!